Merkleize/matt/README.md

 In stateful blockchain, this is simply achieved by publishing the latest *state* (Merkleized or not) and then continuing the entire game on-chain.
 This is expensive, especially if the state transitions require some complex computation.

-An alternative that avoids moving computations on chain is the use of a challenge-response protocol, as sketched above.
+An alternative that avoids moving computations on-chain is the use of a challenge-response protocol, as sketched above.

-Similarly to the security model of lightning channels, a honest party can _always_ win a challenge under honest-majority of miners.
+Similarly to the security model of lightning channels, an honest party can _always_ win a challenge under the honest-majority of miners.
 Therefore, it is game-theoretically losing to attempt cheating in a channel.

 ## CoinPool